AMReX-Astro/Castro/docs_new/source/Verification.rst

    \centering

 .. figure:: sedov_cyl
-   :alt: [fig:sedov_cyl]  solution for the Sedov blast wave problem run in 2-d Cartesian coordinates.
+   :alt: [fig:sedov_cyl] Castro solution for the Sedov blast wave problem run in 2-d Cartesian coordinates.
 This corresponds to a cylindrical Sedov explosion.
    :width: 5in

-   [fig:sedov_cyl]  solution for the Sedov blast wave problem run in 2-d Cartesian coordinates.
+   [fig:sedov_cyl] Castro solution for the Sedov blast wave problem run in 2-d Cartesian coordinates.
 This corresponds to a cylindrical Sedov explosion.